ayushrox/GB_Kernel_Pico/README.md

 Gb_Kernel_Pico
 ==============
+This kernel is in WIP

-This is a GB Stock Kernel for Htc Explorer Pico,main feature(yet) is compiled with linaro toolchains
+This is a GB Stock Kernel for Htc Explorer Pico AKA Pico

+Main feature is compiled with linaro toolchains (yet)